 Entrepreneurs starting businesses in Canada must have sufficient funds to execute a business plan.
 They must also demonstrate that Canada will benefit from their investment in the business.
-We are often asked how much entrepreneurs should invest in their business in Canada.
-The answer is always “it depends”.
+They need to secure business financing if needed and create a proper business structure.
+We are often asked how much entrepreneurs should invest in their businesses in Canada.
+The answer is always “it depends.”
 It depends on the type of business you plan to establish in Canada.
-The investment must be a reasonable amount to cover operational expenses in the next 1-2 years.
+The investment must be reasonable to cover operational expenses in the next 1-2 years.

-In general, it is our recommendation that you should aim to invest at least $100,000 CAD as seed capital to fund your business Startup costs in year 1, provided that your business model is an “asset-light” business (IT, consulting businesses etc.).
-Realistically, you should have access to $300,000 – $500,000+ CAD in liquid funds if the business requires additional funding before it generates revenues.
+In general, we recommend that you should aim to invest at least $100,000 as seed capital to fund your business Startup costs in year 1, provided that your business model is an “asset-light” business (IT, consulting companies etc.).
+Realistically, you should have access to $300,000 – $500,000+ in liquid funds if the business requires additional funding before generating revenues.

 4. Commitment & Execution

-Once you have your business plan ready you should start taking steps to execute it before submitting your immigration application.
+Once you have your business plan ready, you should start taking steps to execute it before submitting your immigration application.
 You must demonstrate your commitment to your business plan execution as a part of your immigration application.
 There are many ways to demonstrate your commitment to your business vision.
-For example, designing a corporate identity for your Canadian business, ordering equipment or products, renting premises, hiring local staff and etc.
+For example, you can undergo federal or provincial incorporation, register a provincial sales tax account with Canada Revenue Agency, order equipment or products, rent premises, hire local staff, etc.

-The more steps you take to launch your Canadian business prior to application, the better are your chances of getting a positive result.
+The more steps you take to launch your Canadian business before applying, the better your chances of getting a positive result.

 5. Absence of Criminality & Clean Travel History

 Lastly, you must have no history of criminality or prior incidents of breaching the immigration laws of Canada or any other country.
 Having a criminal record from any country will likely reduce your chances of success in an immigration application.
-Canadian authorities may find you to be inadmissible to Canada depending on the seriousness of your criminal record.
-The absence of criminal history is imperative if you wish to succeed in any of the available options for start-up immigration to Canada.
+Canadian authorities may find you inadmissible to Canada depending on the seriousness of your criminal record.
+The absence of criminal history is imperative if you wish to succeed in any available options for startup immigration to Canada.

 How Sobirovs Can Help You to Obtain Entrepreneur’s Visa

 We can assist you with your application to come to Canada as an Entrepreneur to start and operate your business.
+Whether you own a small business or a large corporation, we can help.
 Besides, we will ensure that the business plan fits the Canadian realities.
 Our goal is to help you succeed in making a profit and immigrating.
 Book a meeting with our lawyers to discuss your business idea.